SS J. M. Allmendinger

-The SS J.M.
-Allmendinger was a wooden-hulled steam barge built in 1883, that ran aground during a storm on November 26, 1895, on Lake Michigan, off the coast of Mequon, Ozaukee County, Wisconsin, United States.
-On October 11, 2018, the remains of J.M.
-Allmendinger were listed on the National Register of Historic Places.
+SS J. M. Allmendinger was a wooden-hulled steam barge built in 1883, that ran aground during a storm on November 26, 1895, on Lake Michigan, off the coast of Mequon, Ozaukee County, Wisconsin, United States.
+On October 11, 2018, the remains of J. M. Allmendinger were listed on the National Register of Historic Places.

 History

-The J.M.
-Allmendinger (Official number 76411) was built in 1883 by Albert Burgoyne of Benton Harbor, Michigan for John Allmendinger and Samuel Hull, two wholesalers and retailers of fruit.
+J. M. Allmendinger (Official number 76411) was built in 1883 by Albert Burgoyne of Benton Harbor, Michigan for John Allmendinger and Samuel Hull, two wholesalers and retailers of fruit.
 She was named after John Allmendinger.
 She had a length of 104 ft, her beam was 24.33 ft wide and her cargo hold was 10 ft deep.
 She had a gross register tonnage of 230.94 tons, and a net register tonnage of 207.04 tons.
 She was powered by a fore and aft compound steam engine, and one boiler.
 She mostly carried lumber, but she also carried iron ore, shingles and sundries.

-In May, 1887 the J.M.
-Allmendinger ran aground in Sturgeon Bay, Wisconsin and was freed by a passing tug.
+In May, 1887 the J. M. Allmendinger ran aground in Sturgeon Bay, Wisconsin and was freed by a passing tug.
 In 1888 she was remeasured, and she was rated 183.17 tons.
-In July 1889 the J.M.
-Allmendinger had fourteen of her stanchions damaged when the St. Paul Bridge in the Menominee River swung the bridge against her hull.
-In May 1890 on White Lake near Whitehall, Michigan while waiting for a storm to pass, and was freed by the steamer Hilton.
-In May, 1892 the J.M.
-Allmendinger stranded on a reef at North Point near Milwaukee, Wisconsin, and was freed by the tugs Welcome and Carl.
+In July 1889 the J. M. Allmendinger had fourteen of her stanchions damaged when the St. Paul Bridge in the Menominee River swung the bridge against her hull.
+In May 1890 on White Lake near Whitehall, Michigan while waiting for a storm to pass and was freed by the steamer Hilton.
+In May 1892 the J. M. Allmendinger stranded on a reef at North Point near Milwaukee, Wisconsin, and was freed by the tugs Welcome and Carl.
 In November 1893 she grounded 12 mi north of Milwaukee and was freed by the tug Welcome and a lighter.
-In June 1894 the J.M.
-Allmendinger was towed to Manistee, Michigan by the tug J.L.
+In June 1894 the J. M. Allmendinger was towed to Manistee, Michigan by the tug J.L.
 Wheeler for repairs.